Inneren12/QWeld/stage.md

 ### CONTENT-2 – RU coverage
 - **Status:** ⚠️
-- **Summary:** Russian localization exists but has partial coverage; loaders fall back to English when gaps occur.
+- **Summary:** Russian localization exists but has partial coverage; loaders fall back to English when gaps occur, and CI now runs a locale coverage gate to prevent regressions.
 - **Implemented in:** `content/questions/ru/` plus locale fallback in `AssetQuestionRepository`.
 - **Next tasks:**
   - [ ] Close missing translations and sync blueprint metadata.